Grichuk hits 3-run homer in 7th, Blue Jays beat Rays 6-4 - WHIZ News

 ST. PETERSBURG, Fla.
-(AP) — Randal Grichuk hit a three-run homer in the seventh inning and the Toronto Blue Jays beat the Tampa Bay Rays 6-4 on Monday.
+(AP) — Randal Grichuk hit a three-run homer in the seventh inning before later leaving with lower back tightness and the Toronto Blue Jays beat the Tampa Bay Rays 6-4 on Monday.

 Reliever Aaron Loup (3-2) replaced Edgar García with one on and one out.
 After Cavan Biggio reached on catcher’s interference, Grichuk gave Toronto a 5-3 lead with his seventh home run.